h2oai/h2o-3/h2o-docs/src/dev/custom_functions.md

 The custom distribution is a function which implements `water.udf.CDistributionFunc` interface.
 The interface follows the design of `hex.Distribution` and contains six methods to support distributed invocation:
-  - `link` : the method returns link function transformation of the probability of response variable to a continuous scale that is unbounded.
+  - `link` : the method returns type of link function transformation of the probability of response variable to a continuous scale that is unbounded.
-  The method is designed to be called where `hex.Distribution#link` method is used.
-  It can return `response` by default (Identity Link Function).
-  - `inversion` : inversion of link function.
-  The method is designed to be called where `hex.Distribution#linkInv` method is used.
+  The method is designed to be called where `hex.Distribution#link` and `hex.Distribution#linkInv` methods are used.
   It can return `response` by default (Identity Link Function).
   - `deviance` : the method returns deviance of given distribution function at given predicted value.
   It can combines observation weight, actual response and predicted response in original response space (including offset).